greatclock/excel_to_scriptableobject/README.md

 4. Go back to Unity，Open "GreatClock->Excel2ScriptableObject" in menu bar to open management window.
 5. When adding new xlsx file, click "Add New Excel" or "Insert" to create new item.
 Then click "Select" to choose xlsx file to add.
 Specify which folders that generated C-Sharp code and asset file stores.
 Modify its name space, and other features.
 6. Click "Process Excel" or "Process All" to generate or update C-Sharp code and write datas to serialized unity asset file for specific xlsx file(s) managed in management window.
-7. Load data asset file just as loading other assets such as prefab, AudioClip, AnimationClip etc. You can drag data asset file to serialized field in Monobehaviour, or load it by Resources.Load / AssetBundle。
+7. Load data asset file just as loading other assets such as prefab, AudioClip, AnimationClip etc. You can drag data asset file to serialized field in MonoBehaviour, or load it by Resources.Load / AssetBundle。
 8. Get the instance with the data type of the same name with xlsx file from loaded asset.
 9. Call specific Get Method with id or key to retrieve data item(s) of specific sheet.
 10. Debug.Log data item, or read the values of the instance by reading its properties.